symfony-cmf/symfony-cmf-docs/bundles/media/introduction.rst

 The ``UploadFileHelper`` contains ``UploadEditorHelperInterface`` instances.
-This handles the response returned of the file upload depending on the web editing tool used and can be json, javascript or something else.
+This handles the response returned of the file upload depending on the web editing tool used and can be json, JavaScript or something else.
 Implement your own for specific needs, add it to the service configuration and tag the service with ``cmf_media.upload_editor_helper``, the tag alias is the editor helper name.
 The ``UploadFileHelper`` checks the request for the parameter